 Recipe title: Enter the title of the recipe, which will appear on the printed recipe conversion.

 Option #1 - Adjust number of servings: Enter the original number of servings and the number of desired servings.
-The recipe conversion calculator will automatically calculate the conversion factor and enter it into appropriate field.
+The converter will automatically calculate the conversion factor and enter it into the appropriate field.

 Option #2 - Select scale to set conversion factor: Select the desired recipe adjustment from the drop-down menu.
 The converter will automatically calculate the conversion factor and enter it into the appropriate field.

 Option #4 - Manually enter conversion factor: If you did not complete Options #1, #2, or #3, manually enter the conversion factor here.
 Please enter as a whole number or decimal (example: 2-1/2 would be entered as 2.5).